FrankVerdi/PypeIt/doc/spectrographs/ldt_deveny.rst

    uses night-sky lines to adjust the wavelength calibration for individual science frames, so the use of *in situ* arcs may not be necessary.
-It is, however, possible to correlate individual science frames with individual arc images, and this is discussed under Advanced Usage (:ref:`deveny_groups`) -- if you go this route, we suggest you also compare it with the single-pointing arcs and PypeIt's flexure correction and let LDT staff know how well they do.
+It is, however, possible to correlate individual science frames with individual arc images, and this is discussed under :ref:`deveny_groups` -- if you go this route, we suggest you also compare it with the single-pointing arcs and PypeIt's flexure correction and let LDT staff know how well they do.

    As of ``v1.14.1``, complete wavelength templates using the Hg, Cd, and Ar lamps are available for the 150g/mm (DV1), 300g/mm (DV2, DV3),